-As an MPhil, PhD, DPhil/MPhil, or Professional Doctorate student, you are required to submit a soft-bound version of your thesis to the Research Repository.
+As an MPhil, PhD, DPhil/MPhil, or Professional Doctorate student, you are required to submit an electronic copy of your thesis for examination to the Research Repository.
 Once any post-viva corrections have been made, you should submit the final version which will be made publicly available to anyone who wishes to access it.

 You will not be awarded with your degree until this has been done.

-Why do I have to submit my soft-bound thesis?
+Why do I have to submit my thesis?

 Because it is a requirement of the University.
-Don’t worry, only those with administrative permissions to the Research Repository will be able to see the soft-bound version.
+Don’t worry, only those with administrative permissions to the Research Repository will be able to see the thesis.
 This means that it will be visible to the Graduate School and external examiners, but remain hidden to the general public.